brettchalupa/projectbook/src/command-line-interfaces/find-and-replace.md

 # Find and Replace (far)

 As a Vim user, I'm pretty much always sweating large scale find and replace in my code.
-I'm going to be honest.
-I usually open up Sublime just for this since I find it works pretty darn well.
+I'm going to be honest with you, I usually open up Sublime just for this since it's easy and works well.
 I know, I know, I'm probably doing Vim wrong.

 But you know what?
 I'm over that!
 Well, I want to be over that.
 That's where this project comes into play.